My industry PhD

 Why a PhD in industry?

-For me it was clear during my studies already that I was aiming to leave academia and have a career in industry.
-I like research, but rather the applied side of it.
+It was clear during my studies that I was aiming to leave academia and have a career in industry.
+I like research, but I prefer the applied side of it.

-How did you find a PhD position in industry?
+How did you find a PhD position in the industry?

 Well, it was a coincidence.
-I talked to the company on a job fair and asked if it would theoretically be possible to conduct an MSc or PhD thesis there.
+I talked to the company at a job fair and asked if conducting an MSc or PhD thesis there would be possible.
 I was told that it is indeed possible in principle.
-As the Technical University, where I was studying at the time was not allowing for external MSc theses, I decided to wait until I had graduated.
+As the Technical University, where I was studying then, was not allowing for external MSc theses, I decided to wait until graduation.
 I then applied at the company and asked if I could start a PhD project.
-Lucky me, they were just about to write out a MSc project in exactly the same field as I already did my MSc thesis.
-They were afraid that the project might be slightly too challenging and time consuming for an MSc student, so they were happy to expand it to a full PhD project.
-The right man at the right time so to say!
+Lucky me, they were just about to write out an MSc project in precisely the same field as I already did my MSc thesis.
+They feared the project might be slightly too challenging and time-consuming for an MSc student, so they were happy to expand it to a complete PhD project.
+The right man at the right time, so to say!

-Just deciding on doing a PhD in industry… you need a connection to the university as well to get a degree at the end.
+Just deciding to do a PhD in industry… You need a connection to the university as well to get a degree in the end.
 How did it work?

-The first few months I started to work as a PhD student without officially being enrolled at any university.
-During those months we searched for a professor at the university to support the project.
-We decided for a professor who had experience in supervising external students.
-We met up two or three times before me enrolling at the university to agreeing on the project and the conditions.
+The first few months, I started working as a PhD student without officially enrolling at any university.
+During those months, we searched for a professor at the university to support the project.
+We decided on a professor who had experience in supervising external students.
+We met two or three times before I enrolled at the university to agree on the project and the conditions.

 How did your academic supervisor benefit from the cooperation?

-We agreed that my work would be published, so he would have his name on the publications as well.
-Furthermore, other PhD students from his lab were allowed to use the equipment of the company.
+We agreed that my work would be published so that he would also have his name on the publications.
+Furthermore, other PhD students from his lab were allowed to use the company’s equipment.
 So they could measure samples for free.

 In my case, both my industrial supervisor and the academic professor were actively involved in the project.
-On a day to day basis I have been working with my industrial supervisor, but I met the academic professor every 2 to 3 months.
-I went from time to time to the university and participated in his research group seminars and also presented my work there.
+On a day-to-day basis, I have been working with my industrial supervisor, but I met the academic professor every 2 to 3 months.
+I went to the university from time to time, participated in his research group seminars, and presented my work there.

-With the professor I could talk about everything I worked on in a private setting.
+I could talk about everything I worked on with the professor in a private setting.
 He signed a confidentiality agreement with the company.
-With the group members I had to be much more careful in what I shared.
-In my presentations the names of the specific projects I worked on were covered with black boxes.
-By not being able to share all information about my research, I could of course not expect to have such a lively and in-depth discussion about my work than I would have as an academic PhD student.
+I had to be much more careful with the group members in what I shared.
+In my presentations, the names of the specific projects I worked on were covered with black boxes.
+By not being able to share all the information about my research, I could not expect such a lively and in-depth discussion about my work as I would have as an academic PhD student.

 If you like to be pampered, an industrial PhD might not be for you